 A new marital problem is arising in young, married couples that previous generations are not equipped to deal with.
 It’s a problem I’ve heard from many wives in their 20’s, and it goes something like this:

 “My husband comes home from work and immediately starts playing videogames.
 He’ll play for hours with his friends.
 I want us to talk and spend time together, but he won’t.
 I’ve tried to talk to him about it and he says that he needs some time to ‘relax’.
-He’s asked me to play with him, but I don’t have the patience for it.
+He’s asked me to play with him, but I don’t like gaming.
 I don’t understand why the games are so much more fun than me!”

 Growing up, my sister and I did not own a gaming console.
 Instead, we played games on our family’s home computer.
 Our favorites included Roller Coaster Tycoon, Barbie Pet Rescue, Nancy Drew Adventures, and Harry Potter.
 Then we discovered the world of online flash games, and began to play games such as Fancy Pants, Bubble Trouble, and Chaos Faction.
 We loved to sit in the same chair, both of us sharing the same keyboard, and play together!